chvancooten/follina.py/README.md

 # 'Follina' Microsoft Office RCE

 Quick POC to replicate the 'Follina' Office RCE vulnerability for local testing purposes.
 Running the script will generate the `clickme.docx` payload file in your current working directory, and start a web server with the payload file (`www/exploit.html`).
-Will run on localhost by default, modify parameters in `follina.py` as needed.
+The web server listens on all interfaces by default, but the payload file will point towards your local host for retrieving it.
+Modify parameters in `follina.py` as needed.

 As far as I'm aware the file that is executed needs to end in `.exe`, but you can load it from a remote file share to farm some hashes if you want.
+Alternatively, you can adapt the payload to run encoded powershell as observed in the original payloads, described by Kevin Beaumont in the blog linked below.

+Usage: `python3 ./follina.py`

 > ⚠ DO NOT USE IN PRODUCTION LEST YOU BE REGARDED A DUMMY